Washington's Wildstock Geoduck Fishery

 |May 2012||May 9, 2012||June 18 - Sept.
 28, 2012|

 Managing the geoduck resource is dynamic due to changes in market demand, resource economics, and new information on geoduck biology and population dynamics.
 As the managers, DNR and WDFW enforce civil and criminal state laws, regulations and contract conditions that apply to the state’s fishery.

-Commercial Geoduck Fishery Management Plan - UPDATED May 2008
+Commercial Wild Stock Geoduck Fishery Management Plan for State-owned Aquatic Lands - UPDATED August 2008

 Final Supplemental Environmental Impact Statement (Final SEIS) state of Washington Commercial Geoduck Fishery May 23, 2001.